matloff/dsld/README.md

 > E(W) = $\beta_0$ + $\beta_1$ A + $\beta_2$ M

-Here *W* indicates wage income, *A* is age and *M* denotes an indicator variable, with M = 1 for men and M = 0 for women.
+Consider the case without any interaction: Here *W* indicates wage income, *A* is age and *M* denotes an indicator variable, with M = 1 for men and M = 0 for women.

 We can speak of $\beta_2$ as *the* gender wage gap, at any age.
 According to the model, younger men earn an estimated $13,000 more than younger women, with the *same-sized* gap between older men and older women.
 Furthermore, it may be, for instance that the gender gap is small at younger ages but much larger for older people.
 Thus, we can account for an interaction by fitting two linear models, one for men and one for women.
-Suppose we are comparing this difference between ages
+Suppose we are comparing this difference between ages 36 and 43:

 ```R
 newData <- data.frame(age=c(36,43))